Second Test, 2007–08 Border–Gavaskar Trophy: International reaction

+The English journalist and former captain of Somerset County Cricket Club, Peter Roebuck, a columnist for The Sydney Morning Herald and The Age, branded Ponting as "arrogant" and insisted that he be stripped of the captaincy.

 Aftermath

 The issue was a highly volatile subject in media in both Australia and India.
 After the meeting of the captains prior to the third Test the teams appeared to be in better spirits, although some media outlets suggested the Australians had been trying to alter the way they play in response to the criticism and to fit in with the vague definition of the 'spirit of the game'.
 India won the next Test in Perth by a fair margin and drew the fourth match in Adelaide, giving Australia a 2–1 victory in the series.
 In the context of the series result, the Sydney Test ended up being pivotal.
 Steve Bucknor never again stood as an umpire in matches involving India and announced his retirement the next year.
 The Umpire Decision Review System for referring the on-field umpire's decision to a TV umpire gained momentum, although India did not formally adopt it for Test cricket until 2016.

 However, twelve years after the match in 2020, in a podcast on Sky Cricket, Ricky Ponting admitted that India got the "raw end of umpiring decisions" and acknowledged that some key umpiring decisions went against India in the match.

 In July 2020, Steve Bucknor, who was one of the field umpires in the match, said that he made two mistakes which cost India the match.
 In response, Irfan Pathan said, “As a cricketer, we’re used to getting bad decisions, sometimes in our bowling, sometimes in our batting.
 And we get frustrated by that and then we forget about it.
 But this Sydney Test match, it was not just one mistake.
 There were about seven mistakes that cost us the game.
 There were mistakes where Andrew Symonds was playing, and he got out nearly, I remember, three times, and the umpire didn’t give him out.”